The Ottawa Officiants Most Recommended by Friends & Wedding Professionals!

 As for the more traditional afternoon wedding ceremony, there are two schools of thought.
 The more established tradition is one where the ceremony occurs early in the afternoon in the 2:00-3:30 PM range.
 This enables the wedding party to head off for several hours of photography before they return to their reception.
 The primary downside to this is that the guests often feel abandoned and left to fend fo themselves for several hours before the reception occurs.
 They miss the opportunity to have direct contact with the bride and groom and may not have any useful activities to do with their spare time.

 The rapidly evolving trend is to do your wedding photography prior to the ceremony when you are all fresh and under less time pressure.
 Putting traditions aside, this also make the most sense for everyone participating in your ceremony and reception.
 This approach allows for a ceremony to be scheduled in the 4:30-6:00 PM range and enables the Bride and Groom to remain onsite with their guests during the cocktails and reception.
 Going this way also allows guests to use more of their day for other purposes, including appointments related to attending your wedding.
 This approach also reduces the cost of serving alcohol in an open bar scenario as the total hours open can be reduced significantly.
-Photographers also that they get better shots of when the groom sees the bride in her dress for the first time as they have far more control over the scenario.
+Photographers also that they get better shots of when the groom sees the bride in her dress for the first time (the first Glance) as they have far more control over the scenario.

-While you're waiting, contact Lynne and Keith at 613 831-7555.
+While you're thinking about this, contact us (Lynne & Keith) at 613 831-7555.

 We are not just any Marriage or Wedding Officiant, Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
 We are the three most innovative and experienced Wedding Officiants in Canada and our passion in helping you achieve a spectacularly unique and personalized ceremony is what drives us.
 Call us at 613 831-7555 to see what we can do for you in helping you achieve your day of dreams.